ucsb-cs-education/awesome-ui-backend-node-heroku/README.md

 * The Heroku toolbelt for working with Node.js (follow the tutorial at heroku.com)
  * This includes, at least, git, node, and npm

 After forking the repo, you need to run `npm install` from the root directory.
+This will install various node.js modules as specified in package.json.
+This includes, among other things:

-This will install, perhaps among other things, mocha, which is a test framework for node.
+* mocha, which is a test framework for node
+* passport, which is used for authenticating against Facebook, Google, etc. for logins
+* sequelize, which provides a database abstraction layer

 # Reading List